apache/airflow/docs/apache-airflow/core-concepts/operators.rst

 By default, paths provided in this way should be provided relative to the DAG's folder (as this is the default Jinja template search path), but additional paths can be added by setting the ``template_searchpath`` arg on the DAG.

+.. versionadded:: 2.8
-In some cases you may want to disable template rendering on specific fields or prevent airflow from trying to read template files for a given suffix.
+    In some cases, you may want to exclude a string from templating and use it directly.
 Consider the following task:

 .. code-block:: python